-The NOVA Medical School|Faculdade de Ciências Médicas (NMS|FCM) is an academic unit of Universidade NOVA de Lisboa since 1977.
-It currently has 1.660 students in the Integrated Master Degree in Medicine, 576 postgraduate students.
-It has a total of 516 professors and researchers.
+NMS|FCM is an academic unit of Universidade NOVA de Lisboa and it currently has 1.709 students in the Integrated Master Degree in Medicine, 42 in the Bachelor´s Degree in Nutrition and 399 postgraduate students.
+It has a total of 677 professors and researchers.

-NMS|FCM is the Medical School with the best tutor/student ratio (1/3) in clinical years in Portugal.
-It is associated with several health units, allowing a variety of teaching environments and a more comprehensive knowledge of hospital reality and primary health care.
-Furthermore, the students of NMS|FCM have had excellent results in the medical specialty assessment.
+NMS|FCM is associated with several health units, allowing a variety of teaching environments and a more comprehensive knowledge of hospital reality and primary health care.
+Furthermore, the University Medical Centre of Lisbon (Centro Médico Universitário de Lisboa - CMUL), which is a Consortium between NMS|FCM and Centro Hospitalar de Lisboa Central (CHLC), grants the students of NMS|FCM a better and more integrated clinical training.

-In 2015, NMS|FCM was awarded the Ministry of Health Gold Medal for Distinguished Services.
+NMS|FCM was recently awarded with the Ministry of Health Gold Medal for Distinguished Services.